- Characterizes greenhouse-gas emissions produced by human industrial activity as “the greatest threat our species has ever faced”

 The concept of Rifkin's Third Industrial Revolution was formally endorsed by the European Parliament in 2007 and has been implemented by various agencies within the European Commission.

 Rifkin is also the founder and chairman of the Third Industrial Revolution Global CEO Business Roundtable, which consists of 100 leading companies in the fields of renewable energy, construction, architecture, real estate, information technology, power and utilities, and transport and logistics.
 This Roundtable collaborates with cities, regions, and national governments to develop plans for carbon-free economies.

 In his book Beyond Beef, Rifkin promotes the elimination of meat from people's diets as a “revolutionary act” that could help usher in “a new chapter in the unfolding of human consciousness.”
-In 1992 Rifkin launched a Beyond Beef Campaign, a coalition of six environmental groups (including Greenpeace, the Rainforest Action Network, and Public Citizen) calling for a 50% reduction in the consumption of beef.
+In 1992 Rifkin launched a Beyond Beef Campaign, a coalition of six environmental groups (including Greenpeace, Public Citizen, and the Rainforest Action Network) calling for a 50% reduction in the consumption of beef.